 - 533 102.12-6.
-Dates of all Special Elections shall be set, as provided for in this law, by the Business - Committee as recommended by the Election Board or as ordered by the Judiciary in connection - with an election challenge. - 536 102.12-7.
-Notice of said Special Election shall be posted by the Election Board in the prominent - locations, and placed in the Nation's newspaper not less than ten (10) calendar days prior to the - 538 Special Election. - 539 102.12-8.
-In the event of an emergency, the Election Board may reschedule the election, provided - that no less than twenty-four (24) hours notice of the rescheduled election date is given to the - voters, by posting notices in the prominent locations.

-- 543 Section C. Initiation of Special Elections - 544 102.12-9.
-Special Elections may be initiated by a request or directive of the General Tribal Council - or the Oneida Business Committee. - 546 102.12-10.
-Special Election may be requested by a member of the Nation to the Business - 547 Committee or General Tribal Council. - 548 102.12-11.
+Dates of all Special Elections shall be set, as provided for in this law, by the Business - 534 Committee as recommended by the Election Board or as ordered by the Judiciary in connection - 535 with an election challenge. - 536 102.12-7.
+Notice of said Special Election shall be posted by the Election Board in the prominent - locations, and placed in the Nation's newspaper not less than ten (10) calendar days prior to theSpecial Election. - 539 102.12-8.
+In the event of an emergency, the Election Board may reschedule the election, provided - 540 that no less than twenty-four (24) hours notice of the rescheduled election date is given to the - 541 voters, by posting notices in the prominent locations. - 542 - 543 Section C. Initiation of Special Elections - 544 102.12-9.
+Special Elections may be initiated by a request or directive of the General Tribal Council545 or the Oneida Business Committee. - 546 102.12-10.
+Special Election may be requested by a member of the Nation to the Business547 Committee or General Tribal Council. - 548 102.12-11.
 All Special Elections shall follow rules established for all other elections.
-This includes - positions for all Boards, Committees and Commissions.
+This includes549 positions for all Boards, Committees and Commissions. - 550

-102.13.
+551 102.13.
 Oneida Nation Constitution and By-law Amendments

 - 102.13-1.
-Pursuant to Article VI of the Oneida Nation Constitution, amendments to the Oneida Nation Constitution and By-laws may be initiated by the Oneida Business Committee or a petition of qualified voters.
-The requirements for the Oneida Business Committee's initiation of Constitutional amendments are as provided in the Constitution and as further detailed in the supporting standard operating procedures which the Oneida Business Committee shall adopt.
-Qualified voters may petition to amend the Oneida Nation Constitution and By-laws by submitting a petition to the Office of the Nation's Secretary which includes the full text of the proposed amendments and signatures that are equal in number to at least ten percent (10%) of all members qualified to vote. - (a) Qualified voters may request a petition form from the Office of the Nation's Secretary. - (b) When a petition form is requested, the Nation's Secretary, or his or her designee, shall direct the Trust Enrollment Department to calculate the number of signatures currently required for a petition submittal, which shall be ten percent (10%) of all members qualified to vote on the date the petition form is requested from the Office of the Nation's Secretary.
+Pursuant to Article VI of the Oneida Nation Constitution, amendments to the Oneida 552 553 Nation Constitution and By-laws may be initiated by the Oneida Business Committee or a petition 554 of qualified voters.
+The requirements for the Oneida Business Committee's initiation of 555 Constitutional amendments are as provided in the Constitution and as further detailed in the 556 supporting standard operating procedures which the Oneida Business Committee shall adopt.
+557 Qualified voters may petition to amend the Oneida Nation Constitution and By-laws by submitting a petition to the Office of the Nation's Secretary which includes the full text of the proposed 558 559 amendments and signatures that are equal in number to at least ten percent (10%) of all members 560 qualified to vote. - (a) Qualified voters may request a petition form from the Office of the Nation's Secretary.(b) When a petition form is requested, the Nation's Secretary, or his or her designee, shall - (b) When a petition form is requested, the Nation's Secretary, or his or her designee, shall direct the Trust Enrollment Department to calculate the number of signatures currently required for a petition submittal, which shall be ten percent (10%) of all members qualified to vote on the date the petition form is requested from the Office of the Nation's Secretary.
 When the Nation's Secretary receives the calculation from the Trust Enrollment Department, the Nation's Secretary shall provide the requester with the petition form and the number of signatures that are currently required. - (c) Such petitions shall be circulated with all supporting materials and submitted a minimum of ninety (90) days prior to the election at which the proposed amendment is to be voted upon.
 If a petition includes supporting materials in addition to the petition form, each qualified voter signing the petition shall also acknowledge that the supporting materials were available for review at the time he or she signed the petition by initialing where required on the petition form. - (d) The Nation's Secretary shall forward submitted petitions to the Trust Enrollment Department for verification of signatures and to the Election Board to provide notice that the petition may need to be placed on an upcoming ballot.